clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/8/86/Londres%2C_Edimburgo%2C_Dubl%C3%ADn%2C_1886_107393_%284100573256%29.jpg)

-Reynolds’s novel Mary Price (1851–53) is a tale of two cities which takes its heroine once to Paris and more than once to London; but, just as Reynolds resets the novel’s timeframe to the years between 1826 (when the heroine is eleven) and 1835 (when she is a new bride), so he shifts its geographical centre of gravity to the area between Ashford and Deal.
+Reynolds’s novel Mary Price (1851–53) is a tale of two cities which takes its heroine to Paris and London.
+As Reynolds resets the novel’s timeframe to the years between 1826 (when the heroine is eleven) and 1835 (when she is a new bride), so he shifts its geographical centre to the area between Ashford and Deal.

 ## Dante Gabriel Rossetti (1828-1882) and Christina Rossetti (1830-1894)